Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 !!! tip

-    If you don't know which network to pick, choose `--network=schlesi`.
+    If you don't know which network to pick, choose `--network=schlesi` because it's well supported by Teku currently and allows to connect and synchronize with other ETH2 clients.

 ## Connect to Schlesi Testnet